tintinrevient/not-doing-excel/README.md

 docker-compose up
 ```

+> [!IMPORTANT]
+> You can also follow this official user guide to start superset locally: https://superset.apache.org/docs/installation/installing-superset-using-docker-compose/, as it reflects the latest changes in https://github.com/apache/superset.

 > [!NOTE]
 >
 > If you encounter `unable to start container process: exec: "/app/docker/docker-init.sh": permission denied: unknown`, you can do the following: